- Screening and Diagnostic Examinations

 Breast Tomosynthesis, also called 3 Dimensional (3-D) Mammography is an advanced digital breast imaging technique where multiple images of the breast are taken and reconstructed into 3-D images.
 The highly detailed 3-D images are particularly helpful for women with dense breasts or complex breast tissue.
 This level of detail can reduce patient call backs for additional imaging and improve breast cancer detection.
 The 3-D mammogram is performed on the traditional mammogram unit, during the standard 2-D Mammogram.
 There is no additional compression.
 The radiation dose for 3-D mammogram may be slightly higher than for a standard mammogram, but still considered a low level of radiation and within FDA guidelines.

 Mammography is the most reliable and time tested screening method for breast cancer detection available today.
-The American Cancer Society, the American College of Radiology and the American Medical Association recommend an annual mammogram for women who are 40 years of age and older.
+The American College of Radiology and the American Medical Association recommend an annual mammogram for women who are 40 years of age and older.
 The combination of annual mammography, an annual physical exam by your personal physician and monthly breast self-examination (BSE) is considered the best way to detect breast cancer early and save many women's lives.